 What to expect from an intermediate level class

 Once you have a solid foundational knowledge of the Pilates system, repertoire, transitions, and can change your own springs on the equipment, you will progress to an intermediate class.
-You will be incorporating more of intermediate repertoire and will work at a moderate to fast pace as you progress through the link system, which will deepen execution of the exercises.
+You will be incorporating more of an intermediate repertoire and will work at a moderate to fast pace as you progress through the link system, which will deepen the execution of the exercises.